Achieved a 7 in Computer Science for the International Baccalaureate (IB)

 At the 2018 National Olympiad in Informatics (NOI)

 Attained 11th place for Singapore

 At the 2018 Asia Pacific Informatics Olympiad (APIO)

 The Singapore National Olympiad in Informatics (NOI) is an annual competition hosted by the School of Computing (SoC) at the National University of Singapore (NUS) since 1998.
-The competition focuses on the finer points of programming, which involves useful algorithmic techniques and problem-solving skills, and is modelled after the International Olympiad in Informatics (IOI), the ultimate international competition in computing for pre-U students worldwide.
+The competition focuses on the finer points of programming, which involves useful algorithmic techniques and problem-solving skills, and is modelled after the International Olympiad in Informatics (IOI), the ultimate international competition in computing organised by the UN/UNESCO for pre-U students worldwide.